What happens when a dog gets spayed?

 We finally decided to have Betty spayed over the Christmas period.
 Not a great present for her!
 Although it is a routine procedure you always tend to think the worst - or I do at least!
 We left it until she was a bit older for a few reasons.
 One reason is that I’m a serial procrastinator and can’t make decisions.
 Another reason was Betty had to have stomach surgery when she was a puppy so we felt bad having her go through it all again so soon.

-We booked her in on 2nd January as we would be off work the rest of that week due to the Christmas break.
+We booked Betty in on 2nd January as we would be off work for the rest of that week due to the Christmas break.
 In addition to that, we arranged time off to be at home with Betty up until her 5-day post-operation checkup.
-By then she should be back to normal although still needing rest.
-By the 10-day checkup, she should be all good.
+You don’t need that much time, though.
+Ideally, they just need constant supervision the first day or so after surgery.
+For us, the operation just coincided with the holidays.
+After a few days, they should be back to normal although still needing plenty of rest.
+It is also important to note that the recovery period is not linear.
+One day they make seem back to normal and the next they’ll be sleepy and quiet.
+Give it 10 days and they’ll be back to normal.

-When we picked her up she was very drowsy still from the anaesthetic and pain medication.
-We got her home and straight to bed.
-We elected for a baby-grow rather than a cone to stop her getting at the stitches, but that was a mistake.
+When we picked Betty up she was very drowsy still from the anaesthetic and pain medication.
+We got her home in the car and straight to bed.
+You’ll need to take someone with you to help get your puppy home.
+We elected for a baby-grow rather than a cone to stop her getting at the stitches, but that turned out to be a mistake.
 Due to her breed’s strange shape, the baby-grow didn’t fit and she kept getting her legs caught inside somehow.
-So we ditched that and used an old t-shirt instead and just monitored her.
-We had a spare cone we’d bought from Amazon if we needed.
+We ditched the baby-grow and used an old t-shirt instead and just monitored her.
+We had a spare cone we’d bought from Amazon as well as a fallback.
 She didn’t sleep much that night, instead, she just took to standing, gazing at things with her spaced-out eyes.
 She spent about 20 minutes looking at the lamp.
 God knows what her drugged up mind could see there!

 The next day I was surprised to find her almost back to her old self.
 She was bringing the ball to me and dropping it in my lap.
 She even attempted a zoomy in the bedroom but that was a bit too much for her.
 She slept most of the day then.
 We did start to worry because she hadn’t gone to the toilet since we brought her home the day before.
 She was eating and drinking fine, though.
-In fact, she went about 26 hours before finally relieving herself and us!
-This is apparently something that can happen after surgery.
-She is still not fully regular now although it is getting better each day.
+She went about 26 hours before finally relieving herself and us!
+This is something that can happen after surgery.
+She eventually got back into a regular toilet routine again.

 Two days after she wasn’t as bright as the day before and she was like this for a few days.
 She looked depressed, lethargic and tired.
 She was still interested in food and water, though - so that made us feel better.
-We started to worry this was the new Betty with all the feistiness removed.
-After a couple more days the old Betty was back, though.
+After a couple more days the old Betty was back in business.

-So, if you’re having your puppy spayed the key takeaways from our experience would be.
+So, if you’re having your puppy spayed the key takeaways from our recent experience would be.

 - If you’re not breeding her, get her spayed.